Breast Surgery and its effect on breastfeeding (part 2)

 What to do

-The diagnosis of breast abscess can be made by aspirating the mass (photo 4).
-This not only makes the diagnosis (aspiration will reveal that the content of the mass is pus), but gives some relief to the mother if she is in pain.
+The diagnosis of breast abscess can be made by aspirating the mass (photo below).
+This not only makes the diagnosis (aspiration will reveal that the content of the mass is pus, as in this photo) but also gives some relief to the mother if she is in pain.
 Furthermore, a sample for the laboratory for culture and sensitivity of the organism causing the abscess is available (almost always, in our experience, Staphylococcus aureus and not rarely these days MRSA – methicillin resistant Staphylococcus aureus).

 Aspirations can be repeated every few days if necessary, but this routine of returning to the doctor’s office over and over is not easy for a new mother and her baby and even less so if she has other young children at home.
 Furthermore, repeated aspirations do not always work to treat the abscess definitively.

 However, incision and drainage, as done by most surgeons also is not a good idea.
-Surgeons, as a group, do not consider breastfeeding important.
-Stopping breastfeeding on the affected breast, which, it seems, most surgeons recommend, at least in our area, risks milk continuing to leak out the incision once the infection is cured, as with a galactocoele.
+Surgeons, as a group, do not consider breastfeeding important, it seems.
+Stopping breastfeeding on the affected breast, which, at least from our experience, most surgeons recommend, risks milk continuing to leak out the incision once the infection is cured, as with a galactocoele.
 Where will the milk come out if not from the nipple?
 Yes, the area of least resistance, the incision.
 And not emptying the breast by breastfeeding causes the mother additional pain from engorgement.

 Some surgeons go even further and strongly recommend the mother stop breastfeeding completely, even on the unaffected side.
 Now why would they do this?

 The reason, I think, is that they want the breast with the abscess to dry up (well, why does the breast with the abscess need to dry up is another question).
 And surgeons, as a group, do not seem to understand that a mother can dry up on just one breast if it is necessary, which it usually is not.
-They believe, it seems, that breastfeeding on the unaffected breast will keep the milk going on the affected side.
+They believe, it seems, that breastfeeding on the unaffected breast will keep the milk going on the affected side, the one with the abscess.
 Do they really understand so little about breastfeeding and how the breastfeeding works?
 What would we think about a gastrointestinal surgeon who didn’t understand how the gut works?

 The way to treat an abscess?